-- 3/4 cup syrup if maple is not available, panacake syrup will do
+- 3/4 cup maple syrup, if maple is not available, panacake syrup will do

-Make egg wash with eggs and milk.
-Mix chile, onion, and garlic powders along with salt and pepper with the flour.
-Begin to bread chicken starting with flour, moving to egg wash, and then back to the flour.
+- Mix chile, onion, and garlic powders along with salt and pepper with the flour.
+Begin to bread chicken starting with flour, moving to buttermilk, and then back to the flour.

 - Fry chicken, making sure not to crowd the pan.
 Flip once chicken is golden brown on one side, about 5 minutes.
 Continue frying until the chicken is evenly colored and cooked through (if using a kitchen thermometer, the temperature should read 160), about 5 more minutes.
 Drain and season.